June - September

 During your stay we offer guided half-day hikes, full-day hikes, and overnight camping trips.
 As well as some customized

 back-country trips.
-Click HERE for more info on camping.
+Click HERE for more info on our all-inclusive camping trips.

-The only hiking trails around here were carved out many years ago from large caribou herds, and we use them every day.
+The only hiking trails around the lodge were carved out many years ago from large caribou herds, and we use them every day.

 If we are not on an old caribou trail we are walking over untouched tundra which can be very wet sometimes, so come prepared with good hiking boots.

 With custom-tailored options to accommodate anyone from the novice hiker to the experienced cross-country trekker, we have many trails and hiking opportunities, ranging from a 10 minute walk up Blueberry Hill for an unmatched view of Denali, to a multi-day back-country excursion deep in the heart of the majestic Talkeetna Mountains.